VyacheslavGarshin/NaiveMq/README.md

 NaiveMq
 =======

-.NET Standart message queue server and client.
+.NET Standard message queue server and client.

 Implemented so far:
 + All async client interface